Ultralight scalar dark matter versus nonadiabatic perfect fluid dark matter in pulsar timing: Conclusions and discussions

 \

-{\it Acknowledgments. } The author thanks Prof.~Qing-Guo Huang for useful discussions in the early stages of this work.
-This work is supported by the National Natural Science Foundation of China under grant No.~12305073.
+{\it Acknowledgments. } The author thanks Prof.~Qing-Guo Huang for useful discussions in the early stages of this work, and thanks Prof.~Zu-Cheng Chen and Dr.~Yu-Mei Wu for useful comments.
+This work is supported by the National Natural Science Foundation of China under grants No.~12305073 and No.~12347101.